smith-gj/Reddit-PyCloud/README.md

 pip install wordcloud
 ```

-The program runs on its own reddit account when accessing the reddit API through PRAW.
-If so desired, the user can input their own API keys in api.py.
+It is important to note that an authentic reddit account is required for accessing the reddit API.
+As such, log into a valid reddit account and go to your user preferences, and navigate to the apps tab.
+Create an app and copy your API keys to *keys.py*.
+Do the same with your username and password.
+If you want, create a fresh account and make your own bot!